-On July 1st, State Oil & Gas Supervisor Steven Bohlen, head of the Division of Oil, Gas, and Geothermal Resources (Division),
+On July 1, 2015, State Oil & Gas Supervisor Steven Bohlen, head of the Geologic Energy Management Division (CalGEM, formerly DOGGR),

 certified the Environmental Impact Report (EIR) titled “Analysis of Oil and Gas Well Stimulation Treatments in California.”

-On September 20, 2013 Governor Edmund G. Brown, Jr. signed into law Senate Bill 4 (Pavley) to establish a comprehensive regulatory program for oil and gas well stimulation treatments.
-Senate Bill 4 also requires the Division to prepare an Environmental Impact Report (EIR) pursuant to the California Environmental Quality Act (CEQA) (Division 13 of the Public Resources Code (commencing with Section 21000)) in order to provide the public with detailed information regarding any potential environmental impacts associated with well stimulation treatments in California.
+On September 20, 2013, Governor Edmund G. Brown, Jr. signed into law Senate Bill 4 (Pavley) to establish a comprehensive regulatory program for oil and gas well stimulation treatments.
+Senate Bill 4 also required (DOGGR, now CalGEM) to prepare an Environmental Impact Report (EIR) pursuant to the California Environmental Quality Act (CEQA) (Division 13 of the Public Resources Code (commencing with Section 21000)) in order to provide the public with detailed information regarding any potential environmental impacts associated with well stimulation treatments in California.